 Check Out the Casino Dress Code

 Over the years, casino dress codes have become more and more relaxed.
-Saying that, though, it’s always wise to visit the casino website first to determine what their dress code is.
+Saying that, though, it’s always wise to visit real money online casinos for US players first to determine what their dress code is.
 In most cases, they will ask for semi-formal attire with a list of what shouldn’t be worn, such as no trainers, baseball caps, flip flops, or jeans.

 While you’re researching what the dress code is at the casino you’re going to, why not take some time out to practice playing online poker where you can play Texas Hold’em and Caribbean Stud.